Bluehost vs DreamHost 2026: Which Web Host Actually Wins?

 - Automatic WordPress updates on managed plans

-- WP Marketplace integration for themes and plugins during setup
+- WP Marketplace integration built into setup

-- CodeGuard backup tool (on higher tiers)
+- CodeGuard backup tool (available on higher tiers)

-- Cloudflare CDN integration baked in
+- Cloudflare CDN already wired in

 Bluehost Pricing Tiers (2026 Approximate)